mwoodruff89/RiotMatchMaking/README.md

 #Unit Tests

-You may run unit tests using the 'All Tests' build configuration target
+You may run unit tests using the 'All Tests' build configuration target via IntelliJ